RasaHQ/rasa-voice-interface/README.md

 the voice interface by pointing your browser to https://localhost:8080.

 ### Which ASR systems can I use with this interface?
-You can use this inerface with any ASR systems you like.
+You can use this interface with any ASR systems you like.
 We tested this interface by integrating it with [Mozilla DeepSpeech](https://github.com/mozilla/DeepSpeech) and [Mozilla TTS](https://github.com/mozilla/TTS) components.
-A setp-by-step implementation of this implementation is documented here.
+A step-by-step implementation of this implementation is documented here.

 ### How to connect your Rasa assistant to this interface